 To learn more or enroll in a program, please speak with the program contact.

 High School Summer School is for students in grades 9-12 who failed a semester class and need to earn a passing grade or for students who need remediation.
-Summer school sites are Bartlett High, Chugiak High, and Service High.
+Summer school sites are Bartlett High, Chugiak High, East High, and Service High.
 Classes will be available in math, science, social studies, English, and limited electives.
 AM and PM classes will be held Monday-Friday from May 31st through June 29th at these locations.
 Cost is $100 per half-credit.
 More details are included on the registration form.
 Enrollment and scheduling will be done by the school counselor.